 Villassimius has a main town called Simius.
 It is really touristic with several hotels but it has a really cute main street with some restaurants, tour companies, etc. I find it nice as it is the ONLY town since Cagliari.
 Despite the fact that I avoid crowded and touristic areas, it was nice to walk around and see shops and restaurant.
 Indeed in order to find a shop or restaurant in this part of Sardinia, you need to take your car to reach it.
 My restaurant tip for Simius is La Casereccia to eat Italian food like at Nonna!

-Needeless to say that Costa Rei was MY favourite area in South Sardinia.
-It is there that you will find the most beautiful beaches in the area in my opionion.
-They are also easy reachable by car.
+Needeless to say that Costa Rei was MY favourite stop during out South Sardinia road trip.
+It is there that you will find the most beautiful beaches of South Sardinia.
+They are also easy reachable by car and therefore great for anyone on a family vacation with small kids.
 With easy parking and not too much walking in the heat to reach the beach.
 This was very important to us as we were traveling with a 4 month old baby.

 The beaches in Costa Rei really look like what is promised from Sardinia aka being the Carribeans of Europe.
 The beaches are of fine sand and clear water.
 A dream.
 My two favourite beaches were Spiaggia di Cala Monte Turno for it’s clear water and nice beach club and Spiagga Sant’ Elmo for it’s incredible landscape!